aiidateam/aiida-core/docs/source/reference/rest_api.rst

 Processes
 ---------

-1. Get a process report.
+1. Get the report of a |ProcessNode|.

     REST URL::